Pold87/LLM2Swarm/README.md

 - `IndirectIntegration/syntax-generation.py` contains the controller synthesis script.
 - `IndirectIntegration/semantic-iterator.py` contains the preliminary logic validation.
-- `IndirectIntegration/security-checking.py` contains the preliminary security checking
+- `IndirectIntegration/security-checking.py` contains the preliminary security checking.

 ### Direct integration
-- `DirectIntegration/controllers/main.py` is the main robot controller file
+- `DirectIntegration/controllers/main.py` is the main robot controller file.
-- `DirectIntegration/controllers/movement_generated.py` is the default file for storing generated controllers
+- `DirectIntegration/controllers/movement_generated.py` is the default file for storing generated controllers.
 - `DirectIntegration/experimentconfig.sh` specifies the experiment configuration; in also, it specifies which LLM prompt templates (stored in the folder `DirectUse/controllers/prompt_templates/`) should be used.

 The following variables in the `DirectIntegration/experimentconfig.sh` file are related to the LLM interactions: